A Guide to Develop a Successful Brand USP: Understanding Marketing Tactics

 1. Shopify: 'Build your own eCommerce website in 3 easy steps

-The whole point of Shopify’s USB is to provide people with an easy platform to establish their online businesses without coding or getting into any technicality.
+The whole point of Shopify’s USP is to provide people with an easy platform to establish their online businesses without coding or getting into any technicality.
+Shopify's product or service stands out by simplifying the process for new entrepreneurs, making it accessible for anyone to start selling online.

 And they have successfully spread that message using their Unique Selling Point, i.e., build your eCommerce website in 3 easy steps.